 To view a condition’s thresholds: find that condition in the UI.
 To update thresholds, select a condition’s thresholds and make changes.

-To learn more about specific alert condition types (like baseline and NRQL), see Types of conditions.
+To learn more about specific alert condition types (like anomaly and NRQL), see Types of conditions.

 Details about other functionality and rules: